dmrokan/gsl4godot_gsl/doc/multiroots.rst

 The following papers are also relevant to the algorithms described in this section,

-* J.J.
-Mor@'e, M.Y.
-Cosnard, "Numerical Solution of Nonlinear Equations",
-  *ACM Transactions on Mathematical Software*, Vol 5, No 1, (1979), p 64--85
+* J.J. |More|, M.Y.
+Cosnard, "Numerical Solution of Nonlinear Equations", *ACM Transactions on Mathematical Software*, Vol 5, No 1, (1979), p 64--85

 * C.G.
 Broyden, "A Class of Methods for Solving Nonlinear Simultaneous Equations", *Mathematics of Computation*, Vol 19 (1965), p 577--593

-* J.J.
-Mor@'e, B.S.
+* J.J. |More|, B.S.
 Garbow, K.E.
 Hillstrom, "Testing Unconstrained
   Optimization Software", ACM Transactions on Mathematical Software, Vol 7, No 1 (1981), p 17--41